The 2019 Curriculum is now available to registered communities!

 Interested in hosting a community event in November 2019?
 Sign up now and get started!

 You can also learn any time throughout the year!
 Check out year-long learning resources here.

-The full 2017 curriculum, videos, resources and guides will be available to registered communities, in the toolbox as they are created.
+The full 2018 curriculum, videos, resources and guides are available to the public now.

 Have questions?
 Email us for more information.

 Want the inside scoop on 2019?
 Subscribe to our Email list.

 2014: Heroes & Villains

 The 8th annual Global Day of Jewish Learning took place on November 12, 2017, exploring Beauty & Ugliness.
 Asking tough questions about beauty, ugliness and perception can teach us about gender dynamics, social power, self-worth and control from narratives in Jewish texts.

 The 7th annual Global Day of Jewish Learning took place on November 20, 2016.
 The theme was Under the Same Sky: The Earth is Full of Your Creations, which explored our world and nature.